gyarab/2023-4e-suchy-slang/docs/titulnistrany.typ

   V této práci jsem definoval jeho syntaxi a naprogramoval překladač do LLVM IR.
   Dále vysvětluji postup, jak překladač funguje a jak by vývoj Slangu mohl pokračovat.

+  #v(2em)
+  #text(size: 16pt)[ *Abstract* ]
+  #v(1em)

+  Slang is a general purpose programming language with first-class support for data streams.
+  In this work I define it's syntax and build a compiler into LLVM IR.
+Additionally, I explain how the compiler works and how its future developement could look like.
 ]